-Parts of the frequency band -239.2-242.2 GHz and 244.2-247.2 GHz- will be implemented in the Ice Cloud Imager (ICI) instrument of the second generation of the EUMETSAT Polar System (EPS-SG), expected to be launched in 2024, and which will contribute to the European Copernicus programme.
-Therefore a solution is needed to ensure that the allocation will be adjusted to fit this use.
+Parts of the frequency range to be considered under this agenda item, i.e. -239.2-242.2 GHz and 244.2-247.2 GHz- will be implemented in the Ice Cloud Imager (ICI) instrument of the second generation of the EUMETSAT Polar System (EPS-SG), expected to be launched in 2024, and which will contribute to the European Copernicus programme.
+Therefore, a solution is needed to ensure that the allocation will be adjusted to fit this use.